Armenian cuisine: Grains and legumes

-Chi kofta (չի քյուֆթե) is a type of kofta, that is a raw bulgur-based dish mixed with tomato paste, red pepper paste, pomegranate molasses, spices like urfa pepper, aleppo pepper, cumin, black pepper, garlic, salt, or allspice, and in some more traditional versions, minced meat.
-It is often served with lavash, kanachi, salad, and pomegranate molasses, or grape doshab.
+Grains are used for a variety of purposes: traditional lavash bread is made from wheat flour and grains are also added to soups to give them a thicker consistency.
+Lavash is baked in a traditional clay tonir oven.
+Bread is a very important staple of Armenian cuisine.

-Sini kufteh (սինի կիփֆա) is a dish similar to kibbeh, but layered and baked in a baking dish.
-The two outer layers are made with bulgur, minced meat, onion and spices.
-The inner filling includes butter, onion, minced meat, pine nuts and spices.
+Kofta can be made with bulgur, finely chopped vegetables, herbs and often lamb.
+There are variations intended to be eaten cold or served hot.
+Sini keufteh is a dish similar to kibbeh, but layered and baked in a baking dish.
+The two outer layers are made with bulgur, lamb mince, onion and spices.
+The inner filling includes butter, onion, lamb mince, pine nuts and spices.